 Most people who go through the process of adopting a new canine often find themselves at a crossroads.
-With the current generation of people dealing with their increasingly hectic work life, a thought of adopting two pups from the same litter eventually strikes an owner.
+With the current generation of people dealing with their increasingly hectic work life, the thought of adopting two pups from the same litter eventually strikes an owner.

 However, this is actually one of the biggest mistakes that a pet owner can make, as it can lead to a serious of adverse reactions.
 Adopting two or more pups from the same litter can lead to a very complicated situation as they will need extra effort.

 Littermate Syndrome is when two or more pups from the same litter grow together and face certain behavioral and development issues.
 What might not seem like a very dangerous or serious matter can turn into a very serious problem in the future for you, your pup, and the people who come in contact with them.

 In most cases, as the pups share a very deep primal bond, they are unable to connect or form bonds beyond the relationship that they share with their siblings.
 Littermate Syndrome can greatly affect the way your pups see you, and how they interact with you.

 While most young dogs that are raised separately from their litter will indulge with you and socialize with other members of the house, young canines that suffer from this symptom can often have the opposite reaction.
 This means that they will not properly interact with you or may even be afraid of you.

 Before you can move onto properly healing and ridding your pup of Littermate Syndrome, you must first be able to identify it.
 There is a multitude of different signs and indications that a dog is suffering from littermate syndrome, the first one being obviously, their fear of strangers.